-The census 2016 results will be released in different phases as they become available.
-The first results to be released will be the Preliminary Population Report which will be published in July 2016, about 12 weeks after census day.
-This report will contain the total population of males and females in each Electoral Division across the country and will be based on summary data taken from the front of the census forms.
-The next results will be published once we have scanned and captured the data off all 2 million census forms, which takes about 7 months, and then prepared the results for publication which takes another couple of months.
-We expect to publish these first final results within one year of census day, in April 2017.
+The census 2016 results are released in different phases as they become available.
+The first to be released was the Preliminary Population Report which was published on the 14th of July 2016, just under 12 weeks after census day.
+This report contained the total population of males and females in each Electoral Division across the country and was based on summary data taken from the front of the census forms.

 A wide range of products

-Census 2016 results will be made available in a wide variety of ways designed to suit the needs of every user
+Census 2016 results are made available in a wide variety of ways designed to suit the needs of every user

 - Published reports

 - Interactive web tables